 Please ask at reception to register for this new service, you will be given your unique Access.
 You can then click on the link and following the instructions:

-TO ENSURE ACCURACY, WE DO NOT ACCEPT TELEPHONED REQUESTS
+TO ENSURE ACCURACY, WE DO NOT ACCEPT TELEPHONE REQUESTS

 Your repeat prescription will usually be ready for collection from Reception 24 hours (excluding weekends or bank holidays) after you make your request, HOWEVER it is best to be prepared to give 48 hours notice.